Sakshiistwal13/Amazon-Sales-Analysis-Dashboard/README.md

 ## Conclusion

 This Tableau dashboard showcases how KPI-driven data visualization can transform raw data into actionable insights on sales trends, shipping performance, and customer preferences, enhancing business decision-making in e-commerce.
+My live Power BI dashboard can be downloaded from the pbix file above for more detailed insights and interactions with the dashboard.